pepijndik/sumting/README.md

 ### Dev Installation

-1. Clone our repository with the tag @latest
+1. Clone our repository with the tag @latest , and go into the directory

  ```sh
    git clone https://gitlab.fdmci.hva.nl/se-ewa/2022-2023-1/sum-1.git
    ```

-2. Use the Docker compose command to build up the Containers
+2. Use the Docker compose command to build up the Containers.
+Make sure Docker desktop is running!
    ```sh
    docker-compose build
    ```